Small-Bodies-Node/sbn-survey-image-service/readme.md

   - Install dependencies (e.g., fitscut) to the virtual env
   - Make available to your shell the variables `.env`
 - Optionally test your set up:
-  - Be aware that the testing suite will use the database specified in the `.env` file.
+  - Be aware that the testing suite will use the database parameters specified in the `.env` file.
+    - The database user must have write permissions for testing.
+  - `bash _tests`
-  - `bash _tests`.
-If the test dataset does not exist, then this will take a few minutes.
+    - If the test dataset does not exist, then this will take a few minutes.
   - When the test data is no longer needed:
     - Delete test data set from database: `python3 -m sbn_survey_image_service.data.test.generate --delete`
     - Files in `data/test` must be removed manually.
-- Create the database and add data to the archive (see below).
+- Add data to the archive (see below).

 ### Adding archival data

 The `sbn_survey_image_service.data.add` sub-module is used to add images to the database.
 It scans PDS3 or PDS4 labels, and saves data product metadata, path to the label, and path to the image data to the database, indexed by the product ID (PDS3) or logical identifier (PDS4).
 The sub-module may be run as a command-line script `python3 -m sbn_survey_image_service.data.add`.
 The script will automatically create the database in case it does not exist.
 For example, to search a NEAT survey directory for PDS4 image labels and data, and to form URLs with which the data may be retrieved:
 ```
 python3 -m sbn_survey_image_service.data.add -r \
-    /hylonome3/sbnsurveys/source-metadata/gbo.ast.neat.survey/data_geodss/g19960417/obsdata
+    /path/to/gbo.ast.neat.survey/data_geodss/g19960417/obsdata
 ```

 Data may be served to the image service via HTTP(S).
 In this case, the `add` script must still be run on locally accessible files, but an appropriate URL may be formed using the `--base-url` and `--strip-leading` parameters:
 ```
 python3 -m sbn_survey_image_service.data.add -r \
-    /hylonome3/sbnsurveys/source-metadata/gbo.ast.neat.survey/data_geodss/g19960417/obsdata \
+    /path/to/gbo.ast.neat.survey/data_geodss/g19960417/obsdata \
     --base-url=https://sbnarchive.psi.edu/pds4/surveys \
-    --strip-leading=/hylonome3/sbnsurveys/source-metadata/
+    --strip-leading=/path/to/
 ```

 For a summary of command-line parameters, use the `--help` option.